Data import guide

 Redshift’s default date output format causes conflicts with our database’s expected date import format.

-4. Import the most granular data you can along your time and dimension columns.
-BoostKPI can then aggregate it either during visualization or when sending out anomalies.
+2. Import the most granular data you can along your time and dimension columns.
+BoostKPI can then perform further aggregation either during visualization or when sending out anomaly alerts.

 Data modeling tips